 This is Week #9 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food & Wine Annual Cookbook 2010.

 I was so happy to be randomly paired with this sandwich recipe.
 I'm a huge lover of sandwiches, especially when they stray from the norm in some way.
 A triple-decker sandwich with lots of cheese?
 Oh my.
 And with juicy, roasted tomatoes?
 OH MY.